Los Angeles & Ventura County Probate Attorneys

-- We identify the assets, inventory and appraise it.
+- We identify the assets, detail the inventory and appraise it.

 - We help heirs or beneficiaries throughout United States if a deceased family member or friend was a resident of Southern CA at the time of death or owned real estate in Southern CA.